 Back to Blog

-Silencers 101
+Silencers 101 Suppressor Care

-A BANISH silencer starts out as an idea, followed by research and development into size, caliber ratings, materials, and use.
+A silencer starts out as an idea, followed by research and development into size, caliber ratings, materials, and use.
 You don’t get to be the producer of one of the finest suppressors on the market without doing the homework.
 That work doesn’t stop when it comes to the production line.
-Every part of the build process for each BANISH silencer is carefully examined by skilled professionals to ensure you have a suppressor that will last a lifetime and beyond.
+Every part of the build process for each silencer is carefully examined by skilled professionals to ensure you have a suppressor that will last a lifetime and beyond.

 Understanding Suppressor Welding Techniques